nulib/homicide-in-chicago/content/historical/movements/working.md

 ---
 title: "Working in Chicago (1870-1930)"
+subtitle: "These images offer glimpses of how people lived and worked in Chicago."
 layout: historical
 ---

-These images offer glimpses of how people lived and worked in Chicago during the period of this data set.

 <table class="table is-hoverable">
   <tbody>